 When in South Africa, You Must Safari!

 And lest we forget one of Sub-Saharan Africa's most coveted activities – the safari!
 Just a short flight from Cape Town, you'll find Kruger National Park, one of Africa's most popular wildlife reserves where you can experience the African safari of a lifetime.
 South Africa is home to the Big 5, which includes the lion, elephant, buffalo, rhino and leopard, but these are just a few of the animals you can see on a safari.
 You might also spot giraffes, zebras, springbok, cheetahs and hippos on your adventure into this 19,000 square kilometer reserve.
 And if the wildlife isn’t enough, you can even go zip-lining through the park or white water rafting to round out your South African adventure.

 Finally, no trip to South Africa is complete without visiting the slightly grungy, yet bustling capital of Johannesburg – better known to the locals as “Joburg.”
-While this capital city can’t be compared to the beauty of Cape Town and other regions of the country, this metropolis is full of history and offers a diverse urban experience.
+While this capital city can't be compared to the beauty of Cape Town and other regions of the country, this metropolis is full of history and offers a diverse urban experience.
 Spend a couple of nights here and check out the Apartheid Museum, Constitution Hill or cruise around on one of the bus tours.
 Take in the views at the Top of Africa observation deck on Africa’s tallest building.
 Joburg also makes a great jumping off point to Victoria Falls, the world's largest waterfall located at the border of Zambia and Zimbabwe.

 Ready to Go?